 I’m so passionate about it, that it literally wakes me up every morning with a fire burning in my soul.

-What is your view on muscle recovery?
+What is your view on weightlifting recovery for muscles?

 As a masters athlete (I’m almost 40), nutrition has been a HUGE part of my recovery strategy.
 I eat whole, unprocessed food – mostly organic – and have really dialed in to my nutrient timing surrounding my training sessions.